 In many cultures around the world, children are officially connected to their culture, ancestry, and belief system through a variety of rituals or rites performed at significant milestones in their lives.
 These rites of passage may commemorate the birth of a child, naming of a baby, the beginning of adolescence, marriage, and even death.
-At each passage, the community or family is bound together anew as it commemorates the next step in the individual’s life in relation to his or her community.
+At each passage, the community commemorates the next step in the individual’s life.

-Rites help children know they’re making progress, growing up, and continually reconnecting to their people.
-In the church, this was accomplished in earlier days through a series of religious rites of passage, some still in use today in more traditional or formal churches.
+Rites help children know they’re making progress, growing up, and continually reconnecting with their people.
+In the church, this was accomplished in earlier days through a series of religious rites of passage.
+Some are still used today in more traditional or formal churches.
 Baby dedications, first communion, and graduation ceremonies with gift Bibles all represent rites of passage for young people in the church.

 New parents need to know that your church shares in their joy.
 Use the opportunity of a new birth to celebrate with the family and to connect parents and baby to your congregation.
 As with any transition point, the act doesn’t need to be elaborate or expensive.
 However, it must be timely and consistent.